Ibuprofen for children

 - Ibuprofen is called by different brand names, including Nurofen for Children, Calprofen and Brufen.

-Who can take ibuprofen
+Who can and can't take ibuprofen

 - syrup can be given to children over 3 months of age